 - Short Return-On-Investment (ROI)

-- Ability to implement at five different levels based on operational strategy and availability of funds.
+- Multiple-level implementation based on operational need and availability of funds.

-- Establishing accurate part costing based on actual throughput rates
+- Establish accurate part costs based on actual throughput rates.